omasho-codes/GSOC-25_ML4SCI_EXXA_EVAL_TESTS/README.md

               the data that they have seen, meaning not true equivariance hence finetuning on this small data that they havent seen would have much higher chanes of overfitting.

+              Adding a additional information (inductive bias) about the data (symmteries) in the architecture itself proved to be much better and generalised than using augmentations.

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------